projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 for details.

 In Trusty, the secure storage architecture is shown in the figure below.
-In the secure world, there is a SS (Secure Storage) TA, which has an RPMB authentication key (AuthKey, an HMAC key) and uses this Authkey to talk with the RPMB controller in the eMMC device.
-Since the eMMC device is controlled by normal world driver, Trusty needs to send an RPMB data frame ( encrypted by hardware-backed unique encryption key and signed by AuthKey) over Trusty IPC channel to Trusty SS proxy daemon, which then forwards RPMB data frame to physical RPMB partition in eMMC.
+In the secure world, there is an SS (Secure Storage) TA, which has an RPMB authentication key (AuthKey, an HMAC key) and uses this Authkey to talk with the RPMB controller in the eMMC device.
+Since the eMMC device is controlled by normal world driver, Trusty needs to send an RPMB data frame (encrypted by hardware-backed unique encryption key and signed by AuthKey) over Trusty IPC channel to Trusty SS proxy daemon, which then forwards RPMB data frame to physical RPMB partition in eMMC.